award

 What to Do After a Car Accident in Las Vegas

 The steps to take after an accident could impact your ability to file a lawsuit later in the future.
 That is why each step you take could be important to getting compensation from the liable party.
-Below is a list of steps our Las Vegas attorneys recommend you take in order to ensure you have a safe and smooth process.

 • Driver and passenger names and contact information (email, phone number, home address)